Do not use images

 Webp is one format meant for web images.
 You can also use SVG images if your images are vectors.

-Webp may not work if some devices yet.
+Webp may not work on some devices yet.
 Use a fallback in such cases

 <picture>